raspberrypilearning/slug/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Add some more code to make the slug able to move up, down, and left.
-This code will be very similar to the code for moving right, but you'll need to work out which coordinate needs to change and whether to add or subtract 1.
++ Add some more code to make the slug also able to move up, down, and left.
+This code will be very similar to the code for moving right, but you'll need to work out which coordinate to change and whether to make its value larger or smaller.

 --- hints ---
 --- hint ---
 Add an `elif` statement to check whether the direction equals `"left"`.
-Then check whether moving the slug would result in the x coordinate being outside LED matrix, e.g. `-1`.
-If that would be the case, set the x coordinate to `7` to make the slug move to the opposite side of the screen.
+Then check whether moving the slug would result in the value of the x coordinate being outside the LED matrix, e.g. `-1`.
+If that is be the case, set the x coordinate to `7` to make the slug reappear on the opposite side of the screen.

 You can test your program by changing the value of the `direction` variable to `"left"`.
 Note: because this causes the slug to reverse, the slug may appear to behave oddly for the first few moves, but it will then behave normally.
 --- /hint ---

 --- hint ---
-The up and down directions work exactly the same as left and right, except that you will be examining the `y` coordinate instead: `last[1]` and `next[1]`.
+The code for the up and down directions works exactly the same as that for left and right, except that you will be examining the y coordinate instead: `last[1]` and `next[1]`.
 --- /hint ---

 --- hint ---